-CVC's Value Creation Framework (outlined below) reflects key areas of focus and illustrates a number of the sustainability topics that may be considered as material during due diligence, engagement and monitoring and exit preparation processes.
-This Value Creation Framework is used as a guiding tool when engaging directly with investments, where CVC has significant control or is in a position to implement and is also used as a guide for portfolio level monitoring and reporting.7
+CVC's Value Creation Framework (outlined below) provides a holistic approach to value creation.
+With its application to sustainability as one of its use cases, it reflects key areas of focus and illustrates a number of the sustainability topics that may be considered as material for the business.

+We use this Value Creation Framework as a guiding tool when engaging directly with investments on sustainability.
+We also use it as a guide for portfolio-level monitoring and reporting.7

-7Note that CVC DIF implements its sustainability strategy through its bespoke portfolio management programme called ESG Path, focusing on the areas most relevant to the sustainable management of the CVC DIF funds' investments, which are also captured in the Value Creation Framework.
+7 Note that CVC DIF implements its sustainability strategy through its bespoke Sustainability Engagement Programme, focusing on the areas most relevant to the sustainable management of the CVC DIF funds' investments, which are also captured in the Value Creation Framework.
 Please refer to CVC DIF Sustainability Report available on the CVC DIF website for more information.